appbaseio/reactive-manual/content/docs/base-components/StateProvider.md

     - 'stateprovider'
 ---

-`StateProvider` component allows you to access the current state of your components.
+`StateProvider` component allows you to access the current state of your components along with the search results.
+For instance, you can use this component to create results/no results or query/no query pages.

 ## Usage